 Lehigh students are making tremendous progress as Global Innovation Fund participants.
-Under the guidance of both Kambria engineers and Lehigh Computer Science Professor, Mooi Choo Chuah, students are adding features to the Ohmni robot that will make it even more useful in everyday life.
+Under the guidance of both Kambria engineers and Lehigh Computer Science Professor, Mooi Choo Chuah, students are adding facial recognition features to the Ohmni robot that will make it even more useful in everyday life.

 Last month we reported that students had successfully integrated voice commands.
 Users can issue drive commands to the robot and hold a simple conversation with it.
 In case you missed it, here is a video of the voice commands in action.